 - improve communication with territories and citizens

-MARS is therefore an essential cognitive and operational infrastructure to accompany the country towards more advanced, sustainable and community resilient risk management.
+MARS is therefore an essential cognitive and operational infrastructure for assisting the country in advancing sustainable and community-resilient risk management.

 Eucentre is a non-profit private law foundation whose mission is to conduct research and provide training and services in earthquake and safety engineering